hpartidas/rollout-dashboard/README.md

 ## Infrastructure as Code
 ### Deploying
-To deploy the infrastructure, replace the HOSTING_DOMAIN and BUCKET_NAME placeholders with the values you'll use.
+To deploy the infrastructure, replace the HOSTING_DOMAIN, BUCKET_NAME, and CERTIFICATE_ARN placeholders with the values you'll use.

 Then to create the stack run the following command:
-1. `aws cloudformation create-stack --template-body file://infrastructure.yaml --stack-name rollout-dashboard-frontend --capabilities CAPABILITY_IAM --parameters ParameterKey=SPADomain,ParameterValue=[HOSTING_DOMAIN] ParameterKey=S3BucketName,ParameterValue=[BUCKET_NAME]`
+1. `aws cloudformation create-stack --template-body file://infrastructure.yaml --stack-name rollout-dashboard-frontend --capabilities CAPABILITY_IAM --parameters ParameterKey=SPADomain,ParameterValue=[HOSTING_DOMAIN] ParameterKey=S3BucketName,ParameterValue=[BUCKET_NAME] ParameterKey=DomainCertificate,ParameterValue=[CERTIFICATE_ARN]`

 ## Troubleshooting
 ### Running on WSL